Distributed Ledger Technology Working Group

 Purpose

-This Working Group’s primary objectives are to focus on the education and creation of thought leadership for ISSA participants engaged in Digital Assets (DA) and Distributed Ledger Technology (DLT).
-In addition to create an early awareness of developments in this new market such as Decentralized Finance(DeFi) and Non-Fungible Tokens (NFT).
-The aim is to generate recommendations to ISSA members on how to approach these topics.
+This Working Group’s primary objectives are to focus on the education and creation of thought leadership for ISSA members engaged in Digital Assets (DA) and Distributed Ledger Technology (DLT) and to create an early awareness of developments in this new market such as Decentralized Finance (DeFI) and Non-Fungible Tokens (NFT), including recommendations to ISSA members on how to approach it.

-Scope / Key Deliverables
+Scope and Key Deliverables

 The nature of DA and DLT solutions are constantly evolving in an immature marketplace.
 The Working Group areas of focus include topics which would benefit from best practices, industry standardization and interoperability between participants.
 These topics span DLT, DA, Central Bank Digital Currencies (CBDC), Stablecoins, NFT and DeFi.
 They are selected by the relative priority of the participating organisations but are approached from a Securities Services perspective.

-The current in scope topics are:
+The current in scope topics for 2024 are:

-(3) Initiate and analyse the 2023 DLT in the Real World Survey
+(2) DLT –In the Real World Survey 2024

 Podcasts / Articles / Videos